 Climate Information and Services are Helping Vulnerable Countries Adapt to Climate Change

-On their website, they reported that they were able to reach 10 million people for the past 12 years.
+Their website reported that they had reached 10 million people in the past 12 years.

-These climate information and early warning systems are effective climate adaptation strategies because they help farmers in their production and marketing, build resilience against floods, droughts and extreme weather events.
+These climate information and early warning systems are effective climate adaptation strategies because they help farmers produce and market and build resilience against floods, droughts and extreme weather events.

-These ultimately benefit the lives and livelihoods of these vulnerable people and contributes towards the UN’s Sustainable Development Goals (SGD).
+These ultimately benefit the lives and livelihoods of these vulnerable people and contribute to the UN’s Sustainable Development Goals (SDG).

-The program was able to install more than 800 automated weather stations, 245 early wanting systems, trained more than 3600 technicians and officials on climate data generation, modelling, and interpretation, in 50 countries composed of 33 least developed countries and 11 small island developing states.
+The program installed more than 800 automated weather stations and 245 early-wanting systems and trained more than 3600 technicians and officials on climate data generation, modelling, and interpretation in 50 countries composed of 33 least developed countries and 11 small island developing states.

 The website contains several case studies on how climate information and early warning systems have impacted the lives and livelihood of their residents.

-For example, people in Malawi are vulnerable to floods and highly dependent on fishing in the lake for their livelihood.
+For example, people in Malawi are vulnerable to floods and highly dependent on lake fishing for their livelihood.

 Climate information and early warning systems in the form of lightning detection systems and weather-monitoring lake buoys enable them to